 You get to school and your teacher says, “Let’s start a new topic.”
 What does that mean? … Give it a shake!

 You don’t understand what you have to do… shake it up!

 You make a mistake… shake, shake, shake!

-The lights in class are buzzing, and it’s annoying… shake it a little more!
+The lights in class are buzzing, and it’s annoying or painful… shake it a little more!

 It’s assembly.
 You have to sit still while your insides are wiggling and jiggling around… shake it up!

 The timetable changes and it’s not math like it should be, it’s now music… and shake again!

 The car gets stuck in traffic, and the wrong radio station is on in the car… that’s a few more shakes!